burntcustard/CI224_GAMEDEV_SEM2/ProjectBrief.md

 6) Makefile and build system.

-7) Supported on different platforms (linux and windows), android aswell but not essentail as windows and linux.
+7) Supported on different platforms (Linux and Windows), android as well but not essential as windows and Linux.

 8) Thorough testing and supporting documentation such as doxygen.

-Objectives entended:
+Objectives extended:

 1) Jump on cubes.